Skip to Content

 • 18″ baskets – 9 to 10 plants

 Once you have transplanted into baskets, you can start to take advantage of warm days by placing them outside.
+Unlike flowering annuals and vegetable garden plants that go in the ground, hanging baskets are easy to bring indoors when frost threatens.

 In between, the fluorescent or LED shop lights can be hung over top of them to keep them growing.
-Just as with vegetable plants, keep the lights close, within and inch or two of the top of plants.
+Just as with vegetable plants, keep the lights close, within an inch or two of the top of plants.
+The warmer the room you locate your baskets and plants in, the stronger and faster they will grow.

-Fertilize Right – Growing Hanging Baskets From Seed
+The Secret To Fertilizing – Growing Hanging Baskets From Seed

-No matter how great your potting soil is, hanging baskets need to be fertilized to stay strong and beautiful all year long.
+No matter how fertile your potting soil is, hanging baskets need to be fertilized to stay strong and beautiful all year long.
 After all, the nutrients in any soil will only last so long.

 Liquid fertilizers feed both through the foliage and roots of plants.
 This double dose really helps plants grow strong and bloom even stronger.

+The real key to success when fertilizing is applying a low and slow rate on a consistent basis.
+A dose every 2 to 3 weeks will work wonders to keep plants strong all season long.
 If you provide too much fertilizer at one time, plants use the energy to grow too much foliage and roots.
 Too little, and they won’t keep blooming.

 As always, feel free to email us at thefarm@owgarden.com with comments, questions, or to simply say hello!
 You can sign up for our free email list in the subscribe now box in the middle of this article.
 Follow us on Facebook here : OWG Facebook.
 This article may contain affiliate links.